thenexthub/Codira/docs/ErrorHandling.md

 implementation).

-However, this would be a very complex feature, yet to be designed, and it is far out-of-scope for Swift 2.0.
+However, this would be a very complex feature, yet to be designed, and it is far out-of-scope for Codira 2.0.
 In the meantime, most standard protocols will be written to not allow throwing conformances, so as to not burden the use of common generic algorithms with spurious error-handling code.